LunaNotes

 [22:50]

-But all of the member parties, I believe,
+but all of the member parties I believe

 [22:52]

-will have votes on the funding,
+will have votes on the funding and then

 [22:54]

-and then of course there is that technocratic layer
+of course there is that technocratic

 [22:56]

-underneath the official Board of Peace
+layer underneath the official board of

 [22:58]

-with the member countries
+peace with the member countries that

 [23:00]

-that will be making decisions as well.
+will be making decisions as well.
+So,

 [23:02]